 “Happiness, not in another place but this place…not for another hour, but this hour.”

 ― Walt Whitman

 I want to do more great kitesurfing projects where I can travel around, discover, kitesurf.
 I love to write, so I want to involve more in narrating.
 At the moment I’m too busy with ongoing projects, so evolving the plans will take place later.

--Of course, you are insured with us, your pilot signs all tandem flight insurance in your presence.
+-We have assured the tandem flight, your pilot signs all flight insurance in your presence.

--During briefing you get a helmet, gloves and in bad weather a flight suit.
+-During the preparation you get a helmet, gloves, and in bad weather a flight suit.